Pawel-Borowiec/Pawel-Borowiec/README.md

 ## Hi there 👋 :wave: :wave:
 My name is Paweł Borowiec.
 I am studying IT in warsaw on PJATK and additionally learn in home mainly from Udemy/Eduweb to improve my skills in IT.
-You can find me on LinkedIn
+Check also my portfolio: https://pawel-borowiec.github.io/
 #### :house: Hobby Projects
 After hours, I like to develop applications which solve my daily problems or just let me have fun 😆 Mostly i use in my own projects JAVA FX framework despite its negligible popularity.
 #### 🎓 Academic projects